What Are Executive Function Skills?

 - Working memory: This type of memory helps us remember and apply information to everyday activities, to put our memories to “work”.
 An example of working memory would be remembering the rules of a game while playing that game.

 - Self-control: The ability to think about what to do before doing it, with control over our reaction.
 For example, self-control is at work when we raise our hand and wait to be called on before giving an answer.

-- Mental flexibility: Our ability to switch efficiently between multiple subjects.
+- Mental flexibility: The ability to switch efficiently between multiple subjects.
 This is a key skill set to participate in learning, play, and social environments that require problem solving, working with others, or trying new things.
+For example, mental flexibility is at work when we switch from recess to the classroom, and are able to appropriately function in both environments.

 What do executive function skills help with?